kevinolega/callcentertrainingtips/assets/pages/magnet-upwork.md

 <h2>RECEIVE PRACTICAL LESSONS ABOUT FREELANCING</h2>

 I'll email you some free lessons and update you about job opportunities in my circle.
+I'll give you access to all my freelancing notes, guides, and Discord server.

 <p><a href="https://sendfox.com/lp/3lw8ql" class="button focus">GET MY FREELANCE LESSONS</a></p>